vmware-archive/nsxraml/md-version/nsxvapi.md

 Operations on securitygroups

 ### /2.0/services/securitygroup/bulk/{scopeId}
 Create a new security group on a global scope or universal scope.
-Use either "globalroot-0" or "universalroot-0"
+Use either "globalroot-0" or "universalroot-0".
+Universal security groups are read-only when querying a secondary NSX manager.

 * **post** *(secured)*: Create a new security group on a global scope

-### /2.0/services/securitygroup/bulk/{objectId}
-Update a specific security group

 * **put** *(secured)*: Update a specific security group

 ### /2.0/services/securitygroup/scope/{scopeId}